Diabetes Foot Treatment Doctor in Southfield, MI providing expert care to help you live pain free.

 Diabetes causes many complications.
 When blood sugar levels are high for a long period of time, many body parts may be damaged, the foot inclusive.

-A foot and ankle doctor in Wyandotte and Oak Park can diagnose and help you successfully manage your diabetes symptoms.
+A foot and ankle doctor in Wyandotte and Southfield can diagnose and help you successfully manage your diabetes symptoms.

 Diabetic neuropathy is caused when chronic diabetes damages the nerves in the feet.
 Damage to these nerves causes the feet to be numb, leaving the patient unable to feel sensation in their extremities.